ZaKu1337/odin-recipes/README.md

 ## Setup
-Simple index.html with subpages containing recipies - no need to install or setup.
+Simple index.html with subpages containing recipes - no need to install or setup.

 ## Project Status